azurepocmain/fabricpocmain.github.io/articles/data-transformation-and-validation.md

 Once the Azure SQL database source has been selected, the "Transform events" dropdown menu offers several transformation and validation options, including the "Filter" function, which facilitates advanced data processing workflows.
 ![image](https://github.com/user-attachments/assets/810d419f-4ecf-46dd-9d0c-8a9ac52e4fa1)

-Utilizing the "Table" key in this scenario, I can ensure that the streamed data undergoes specific table source prior to its complete storage.
+Utilizing the "Table" key in this scenario, I can ensure that the streamed data derives from a specific table source prior to its final landing storage.
 This enables the establishment of various conditional checks that can be executed before the final data set is committed to storage.
 ![image](https://github.com/user-attachments/assets/1369a5c3-6b18-4951-88f1-ad362a3d20d6)
 ![image](https://github.com/user-attachments/assets/557be556-b3f1-4482-9df5-10f772a79a5e)